DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * Android: Android v2.3 or above.

-* **iOS: Not supported!**
+* **iOS: Not tested!**

 ##Getting LOVE2D and run DEPLS

 If your device comply with requirements above, then proceed.
-DEPLS2 requires LOVE2D v0.10.0 (or later) game framework.
+DEPLS2 requires LOVE2D v0.10.1 (or later) game framework.
 Below are steps to get LOVE2D installed.

 ###Windows